Nobody has a fraud problem until it happens – Chris Burns – CEO, First Atlantic Commerce.

 If your chargeback ratio goes up, the bank may just cancel your merchant account altogether and then you would not be able to collect online payments from your customers.
 Attempting to get another merchant account after you’ve been terminated by a bank – due to your chargebacks being too high – is incredibly difficult and if you do find one the rates are going to be really high.
 For first-time business owners entering the online space, it is suggested that you put your anti-fraud measures in place at the start so you don’t run into those issues in the future.

-Click here to learn more about How to Protect Your Online Business from Fraud in the Caribbean.
+Check out our video below to learn more about How to Protect Your Online Business from Fraud in the Caribbean.